duckDominatrix/headhunter-resume-updater/README.md

-# HeadHunter resumes updater
+# HeadHunter resume updater

-This is the Google Chrome Extension for automatically update your resume (raising up your resume in the search).
+This is the Google Chrome Extension that's help you update your resume on the hh.ru (raising up your resume in the search).

 ## Built With